oven-sh/bun/docs/guides/ecosystem/systemd.md

 ---

 Here is a typical service file that runs an application on system start.
 You can use this as a template for your own service.
+Refer to the [systemd documentation](https://www.freedesktop.org/software/systemd/man/systemd.service.html) for more information on each setting.

 ```ini
 [Unit]